 The Department also offers training for the research oriented student, enabling students to acquire a Masters of Science (MSc) or Doctor of Philosophy (PhD) degrees, as well as receive post-doctoral training.
 Faculty supervision is of the highest quality and provided by internationally recognized experts in several fields from neuroscience, orthopaedics, oncology, knowledge translation and others.

-Also offered online is the Graduate Certificate in Rehabilitation.
-This program is targeted to working health professionals and is delivered entirely online.
-The program consists of five courses that give participants the opportunity to develop the essential knowledge and skills required for best practice in rehabilitation.
+This online program is for health professionals.
+It consists of five courses that help participants develop the essential knowledge and skills required for best practice in rehabilitation.
 Some learners who are not sure about taking a full master’s program will try one of these courses first and most continue on to do the online Master of Rehabilitation Science.
 These courses may also assist internationally educated therapists meeting certain educational standards required by the Alliance of Physiotherapy Regulators.

 For the most current information about tuition fees for Domestic Students, please refer to the Faculty of Graduate and Post-doctoral Studies website.